zufre/sinatra-shotgun-server-cb-000/README.md

 ## Starting and Stopping shotgun

-Within a rack or Sinatra application directory, the directory that contains the application's `config.ru` file, you can start the application via shotgun by simply executing the `shotgun` executable.
-You should something like:
+Within a rack or Sinatra application directory, you can start the application via shotgun by simply executing `shotgun` in your terminal.
+You should see something like:

 ```
 $ shotgun